willgarcia/kubernetes/ex2-pod.md

-* 1. Declarative configuration
+* 1. Declarative configuration / POD definition

+TODO
-TODO Explain the concept / relation with Kubectl
+* Basic of the format/ concept / relation with Kubectl
+* A POD is a set of container, smallest unit of work in Kubernetes, one of the types/kind of object ... (show kind attribute in a template ..)

 * 2. One container